 Why the Chase Sapphire Preferred Card Makes a Great Starter Card

-The Chase Sapphire Preferred card has no annual fee for the first year, and it's just $95 after that, which is pretty low considering its many benefits.
+The Chase Sapphire Preferred has a $95 annual fee, which is pretty low considering its many benefits.
 This card earns Ultimate Rewards Points, which I value at about 2 cents per point.
 In order to offset this fee, you'll have to earn more than 4,750 points per year – which works out to about $2,375 in dining/travel spend, or $4,655 in regular spend – and use your points in a conscious way.

 Thankfully, there are plenty of ways the Chase Sapphire Preferred card rewards you for your spending.